heldridge/jamz/README.md

 Jamz is a small command-line utility for renaming music files based on their tags.

-For example, if you ran:
+For example, if you run:

 `jamz ~/Music/Nirvana/Nevermind/ '{jamz_padded_tracknumber} - {title}.flac'`

-Your Nevermind songs would now be named:
+Your Nevermind songs will now be named:

 ```txt
 01 - Smells Like Teen Spirit.flac